Homemade Eggnog Recipe – with or without alcohol!

 Make It Your Own

-- Make it lactose free by replacing the milk with almond milk.
+- Lactose free: Replace the milk with almond milk.

-- Substitute honey for the sugar, if desired.
+- Natural sweetener: Substitute honey or agave for the sugar, if desired.
 Use the same amount.

 Store eggnog in the fridge in an airtight container.
 It will keep three to four days.